marios-code-path/demo-chat/chat-deploy-cassandra/README.md

 ```

 OK, so first things first - declare your [AbstractCassandraConfiguration](https://docs.spring.io/spring-data/cassandra/docs/current/api/org/springframework/data/cassandra/config/AbstractCassandraConfiguration.html) then override a few key methods.
-The method that lets us declare our secure bundle is 'getSessionBuilderConfigurer'.
+The method that lets us declare our secure bundle is `getSessionBuilderConfigurer`.
 This gives us
 a way to alter the existing [SessionBuilder](https://docs.datastax.com/en/drivers/java/4.0/com/datastax/oss/driver/api/core/session/SessionBuilder.html) and provide it additional cluster discovery details
 for accessing the secure-connect-bundle and providing the username and password to connect to the cluster.